This is the Eclipse Update Site for the AnBx IDE

 - ProVerif Exe Path -> /ext-tools/proverif.exe

-Create a project or file
+Creating a new project or file

 - Create a new AnBx project in Eclipse